Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 }
 ```

-The host element has some quirks though, living in the twilight like this.
-XXXX XXXX XXXX XXXX (box-shadow, specificity)
+One thing to remember is that outside styling of the host element takes precedence over host styling from within the shadow DOM.

 ## slots

 Slots can be seen as bubbles through which outside elements and styling can be placed inside the shadow DOM.
 Slots are the interface through which content can be placed in the shadow DOM.
 A custom element can have multiple, named slots.
 The way to style it inside the shadow is by its name: `::slotted([slot=name]) { color: lime; }`.
-Since slots are implemented (not defined) outside the shadow they can also be styled from without: `slot[name=name] { color: lime; } }`.
+Since slots are implemented (not defined) outside the shadow they can also be styled from without: `[slot=name] { font-style: italic; }`.

 ```html
 <!--example-->